-Does everybody know what a demat account is?
-It is an electronic way to hold all of one’s investments, such as bonds, shares, and mutual funds in one place, and is a safe, convenient way to keep track of them.
+The concept of Demat accounts is rather straightforward.
+It is an electronic way to hold all of one’s investments, such as bonds, shares, and mutual funds in one place, while also providing a safe and convenient platform to keep track of them.

-Having understood the meaning of demat account, let’s now look at certain concepts and processes associated with such accounts.
+Having understood the meaning and objectives of Demat accounts, let us now take a look at certain concepts and processes associated with such accounts.

 In this process, physical certificates are converted to electronic securities.
 All transactions are now executed electronically, which makes it mandatory for investors to follow suit.